shui5/MRSCloud/README.txt

 5. Submit the request
 6. Go to the 'My job status' tap to check the status of the simulation.
 7. Download the basis set (in .zip format) when it is ready.
-8. Unzip the file and the basis set is save in two formats (.BASIS and .mat).
-The basis set in .BASIS format is compatibles with LCModel and and in .mat format is compatibles with Osprey.
+8. Unzip the file and the basis set is saved in two formats (.BASIS and .mat).
+The basis set in .BASIS format is compatible with LCModel and the one in .mat format is compatible with Osprey.
-9. The .mat basis set contains all FIDs and spectral data which can be converted to other format for other fitting tools.
+9. The .mat basis set contains all FIDs and spectral data which can be converted to other formats for other fitting tools.

 10. For advanced users, visit https://github.com/shui5/MRSCloud for the source code.
 11. Setup parameters in simMRS.json